 It’s hard to get new users on mobile—they need to have a reason to install your app.
 And not abandon it after the first launch (that’s what 21% of app users do).

 For you, it means spending more on marketing services and advertising in order to get more downloads.

-With a responsive website, there’s no need to install something to your device.
+With a responsive website, there’s no need to install something on your device.
 Just type your website URL into the browser address field, and you can access it.
 Content from the website appears in Google or Yahoo, and people will see it in search results.

-The website will be visible as soon as the domain name and hosting are ready.
+The website will be visible as soon as the domain name and web hosting are ready.
 Developers don’t need to wait a few days to get approval at the App Store and Google Play as with mobile apps.
 Which reduces time to market.